 But despite the apparent ease of satisfying the Due Process Clause, the clause still has its limits.
-The Burger King court, in addressing confusion among lower courts over the power of a contract with an instate resident to establish the requisite due process "minimum contracts," said: "If the question is whether an individual's contract with an out-of-state party alone can automatically establish sufficient minimum contacts in the other party's home forum, we believe the answer clearly is that it cannot."20

-Rather, the "prior negotiations and contemplated future consequences, along with the terms of the contract and the parties' actual course of dealing[,] . . . must be evaluated in determining whether the defendant purposefully established minimum contacts within the forum."21Thus, the mere creation of a legal relationship in a state cannot amount to a sufficient contact for due process purposes.22
+The Burger King Court, in addressing confusion among lower courts over the power of a contract with an in-state resident to establish the requisite due process "minimum contracts," said: "If the question is whether an individual's contract with an out-of-state party alone can automatically establish sufficient minimum contacts in the other party's home forum, we believe the answer clearly is that it cannot."
+471 U.S. at 478 (emphasis in original).
+Rather, the "prior negotiations and contemplated future consequences, along with the terms of the contract and the parties' actual course of dealing[,] . . . must be evaluated in determining whether the defendant purposefully established minimum contacts within the forum."
+Id. at 479.
+Thus, the mere creation of a legal relationship in a state cannot amount to a sufficient contact for due process purposes.
+See, e.g., Savin v.
+Ranier, 898 F.2d 304, 307 (2d.
+Cir.
+1990); Gray & Co. v.
+Firstenberg Machinery Co., Inc., 913 F.2d 758, 760-61 (9th Cir.
+1990).

-And even if a defendant might have the requisite "minimum contacts" with a forum state, the court still requires that the exercise of jurisdiction must comport with "traditional notions of fair play and substantial justice."23 In Asahi Metal Industry Co. v.
-California Superior Court,24 the California courts sought to exercise jurisdiction over a Japanese company that made valve stems for motorcycle tires that eventually found their way to California.
-The justices could not agree on whether the mere manufacture and distribution of valve stems into the stream of commerce amounted to the "minimum contacts" required by the Due Process Clause.
-The court, however, did agree that regardless of how one decides the "minimum contacts" analysis, the Due Process Clause prohibited California from exercising jurisdiction because it would not comport with the second part of International Shoe's analysis, that is, it would not comport with "traditional notions of fair play and substantial justice."

-The court considered four factors in reaching the conclusion that jurisdiction in California would be fundamentally unfair:

-the burden on the defendant of litigating in a foreign jurisdiction;

-- California's interest in resolving the dispute; - the plaintiff's interest in obtaining relief; and the interstate judicial system's interest in efficient dispute resolution.25

-Considering all of these factors, the court concluded that exercising jurisdiction over a Japanese company concerning a dispute in which California had no interest in resolving counseled in favor of finding that jurisdiction in California would violate the Due Process Clause.
+And even if a defendant might have the requisite "minimum contacts" with a forum state, the Court still requires that the exercise of jurisdiction must comport with "traditional notions of fair play and substantial justice."
+Asahi Metal Indus.
+Co. v.
+Super.
+Ct., 480 U.S. 102, 113 (1987) (quotation marks omitted).
+In Asahi Metal Industry Co., the California courts sought to exercise jurisdiction over a Japanese company who made valve stems for motorcycle tires that eventually found their way to California.
+The Justices could not agree on whether the mere manufacture and distribution of valve stems into the stream of commerce amounted to the "minimum contacts" required by the Due Process Clause.
+The Court, however, did agree that regardless of how one decides the "minimum contacts" analysis, the Due Process Clause prohibited California from exercising jurisdiction because it would not comport with the second part of International Shoe's analysis, that is, it would not comport with "traditional notions of fair play and substantial justice."
+The Court considered four factors in reaching the conclusion that jurisdiction in California would be fundamentally unfair: (1) the burden on the defendant of litigating in a foreign jurisdiction; (2) California's interest in resolving the dispute; (3) the plaintiff's interest in obtaining relief; and (4) the interstate judicial system's interest in efficient dispute resolution.
+Id. at 113.
+Considering all of these factors, the Court concluded that exercising jurisdiction over a Japanese company concerning a dispute in which California had no interest in resolving counseled in favor of finding that jurisdiction in California would violate the Due Process Clause.

-Transactional Test and Supreme Court Due Process Jurisprudence
+The "Transactional" Test Under The Supreme Court's Due Process Clause Jurisprudence.